 Just south of the Anderson Valley, in the hills a few miles from Highway 128, little-used Fish Ranch Road passes through a glen with a burbling brook and a small old-growth redwood grove.
 The road, unfortunately, goes right through the middle of the grove, ruining the reserve’s main attraction, and there really isn’t anything else to see.
 The sole facility is a single picnic bench by the side of the road; there aren’t any trails except for a very short path down to the creek.

-Although it's in a narrow canyon, the shady grove has an upland appearance, with mid-sized redwoods and a dense tanoak understory.
-Although the grove doesn't have any huge trees, the redwoods are surprisingly dense and a few of them are pretty big given how few other redwoods grow in the area.
+Nontheless, the shady grove is quite attractive.
+Although it’s in a narrow canyon, it has an upland appearance, with mid-sized redwoods and a dense tanoak understory.
+The grove doesn’t have any huge trees, but the redwoods are surprisingly dense and a few of them are pretty big given how few other redwoods grow in the area.

 © 2006, 2016, 2022 David Baselt